-Snaefellsnes Peninsula is the perfect place to visit if you only have a few days in Iceland.
-This enchanting area is only around a two-hour drive from Reykjavik, so it is the perfect place for a weekend getaway.
+Snæfellsnes peninsula is the perfect place to visit if you only have a few days in Iceland.
+This enchanting area is only about a two-hour drive from Reykjavik, so it is the perfect place for a weekend getaway.

 How to get to the Snaefellsnes Peninsula

-Budir is a small hamlet in Budarhraun Lava Fields, it is an important site in terms of the history of trade and industry in Iceland.
-Most notable in this area is the old and stunning Budarkirkja, or Budir Church.
-The church was built in 1848, and reconstructed in 1987.
-This stunning black church is the perfect centerpiece in all the surrounding Icelandic nature.
+Búðir is a small hamlet in Búðarhraun lava fields, it is an important site in terms of the history of trade and industry in Iceland.
+The most notable building in this area is the old and stunning Búðarkirkja, the Búðir Church.

 Arnarstapi & Hellnar Fishing Villages